Beginner

 Best Polymer Clay Beginner Toolkit (2026): Core Tools To Start With

-Start with one clay line, a flat tile, an acrylic roller, a tissue blade, a needle tool, and an oven thermometer.
-These basics help you roll cleaner slabs, cut neater shapes, and trust the bake before adding specialty tools.
+Start with one clay line, an acrylic roller, a tissue blade, a needle tool, a ceramic tile to bake on, and an oven thermometer.
+These basics help you roll cleaner slabs, cut neater shapes, and check the real bake temperature before adding specialty tools.

 Read the build